 If you're living with and after cancer then continuing to work or returning to work can be an important way of getting back to everyday life.
 But not everyone is able to continue working, and some men decide to work part-time, or take early retirement.

 You may need to take time off work for treatments.
 This includes time for travelling to hospital and in some cases time to recover.
-See our surgery page for information about time off after surgery.
 Ask your doctor or nurse for advice on how much time you will need to take off.

 Side effects of treatments could affect your working day.
 For example, having urinary problems, hot flushes or tiredness may mean you need to take extra breaks.